saltyrtc/chunked-dc-js/README.md

 ```

 The `buffer` is optional.
 If supplied, it will be continuously used for
 reassembling messages.
-If the message grows larger than `buffer`, it will be
+If the message grows larger than `buffer`, the buffer will be
 replaced.
 Supplying a `buffer` allows for slightly improved performance.
 Regardless of whether or not it is being used, each message retrieved needs to
 be processed or copied immediately before a next chunk can be added to the